-- 1. Arrange a blood test with the local GP 2-3 days before the procedure.
-Check FBC, U&E, INR. - 2.
-Ask the patient to telephone their Endocrine Consultant the day after the test to discuss the results.
+- Arrange a blood test with the local GP 2-3 days before the procedure.
+Check FBC, U&E, INR (as guided by interventional radiology/patient medication history). - 2.
+The bloods should be reviewed ahead of time by the endocrine team or biochemistry team.
 If the potassium is <3.0mmol/L then potassium supplements should be prescribed. - 3.
 It is essential that the potassium is normal during the procedure and therefore a recent U&E is essential.
-If the blood cannot be tested for any reason 2-3 days prior to the procedure or there is hypokalaemia on the blood test this will need to be discussed with the endocrinology team in Southmead in advance. - 4.
-If the INR >2.5 discuss with radiology.
+If the blood cannot be tested for any reason 2-3 days prior to the procedure or there is hypokalaemia on the blood test this will need to be discussed with the endocrinology team in advance. - 4.
+If the INR is measured and is >2.5 discuss with radiology the need for an INR will be dependent on the medication advice.